frederickaplan/fdh/files/PART1/fdh-1-1.md

 # What are Digital Humanities

+## Core theses explored in this chapter

-Digital Humanities is a just a word.
+- Digital Humanities is a just a word.
 A recent one.
 It means what those you decide to call themselves digital humanist decide.

-This first chapter discusses the various meaning and ambiguities of the use of word "Digital Humanities".
+- The activities engaged under the label "Digital Humanities" are starting a profound restructuration of the Digital and the Humanities.

 ## Digital Humanities are often defined as a diaphgram zone at the intersection of the Digital and Humanities